-Using some of the price lowering strategies, we looked at sort of showing it as a discount, you know, a COVID special discount.
+Using some of the pricing strategies, we looked at sort of showing it as a discount, you know, a COVID special discount.
 The discount wasn’t really a discount because we’d never actually run it online before but it made it look like it so it was quite compelling because people are getting bucketloads of value for something they wouldn’t otherwise be able to afford.

 This strategy enabled smaller organisations to participate for the first time, and we also took a leaf out of your book and thought about what extra value we can add in terms of additional coaching or templates or materials as well.
 So by the time we launched, we were really confident that our signature system had a bucketload of value.